-To become aware of the barriers to an effective communication that lay deep within ourselves is therefore a first and necessary step to become great listeners.
+To become aware of the barriers to effective communication that lay deep within ourselves is therefore a first and necessary step to becoming great listeners.
 We need to become aware of how our life experiences, our gender, our race, our social status, our education, our religion, our failures, our fears can affect our ability to listening deeply to the other party.

 Self-Awareness and Deep Listening

-Self-awareness allows for a listening that is free of assumptions and judgments that compromise a healthy communication.
+Self-awareness allows for listening that is free of assumptions and judgments that compromise healthy communication.
 Before we are able to listen deeply to others, we need to learn how to listen deeply to ourselves.
 It is this self-awareness that helps us to understand the other’s frame of reference.

 Deep listening is transformative, but transformation begins with the development of self-awareness, that is with the capacity to listen to ourselves.